EricPetermann/radon_exposure_germany/README.md

-# Radon exposure map Germany
+# Indoor radon concentration map Germany

 Supplementary material to our new preprint